alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 - When reading the game state, ensure that you are checking the game state by casting it to the `AIAbstractGameState` struct.
 Without this cast, you may be unable to determine key components such as positions and whether certain inputs are active.
 - If your agent requires training, ensure that you have some means of communicating to the user that your agent is in training.
-This can be easily achieved by printing a message like `"[INFO] Training the agent..."`.
+This can be easily achieved by printing a message like `"[INFO] Training the agent..."` or by using the `AIGameScene.console.debug` method to use the AI Simulator Console.
 - Try to restrict what extra information you need from the user to do any decision-making.
 The `AIGameScene.getStrategy(with:)` method [opaquely returns a type][#opaque] of `AIGameStrategist` and will not provide details on what kind of strategy was used.